TrezorHannes/VPS-LNBits-Wireguard/README.md

 $ sudo chmod go= ~/lnbits-legend/.cert/
 $ sudo nano .env
 ```
 Worth noting, that the directory `data` will hold all your database SQLite3 files.
 So in case you consider proper backup or migration procedures, this directory is the key to be kept.
 For the real deal, check out this guide how to setup your [LNBits with PostgreSQL](https://github.com/lnbits/lnbits-legend/blob/main/docs/guide/installation.md#sqlite-to-postgresql-migration), which is highly reocmmended by the LNBits Dev Team.
-They just migrated their SQLite db as well.
+They just migrated their SQLite db to postgres as well.

 #### Necessary adjustments
  | Variable | Description |